lillallol/temp/README.md

 <summary>There will be no reduced need for bundling declaration files since
 <code>index.d.ts</code> will depend on types from other files.</summary>

-If the public API depends on te private API, then reverse the dependency, and make the private API depend on the public API.
+If the public API depends on the private API, then reverse the dependency, and make the private API depend on the public API.

 </details>